kimmlee/dataeng_interview_exercise2/README.md

 Your final Compose file should be saved as:
 `docker-compose.yml`

+**Checkpoint A**: Launch **two** isolated Ollama containers using CPU-only configuration.
+(You may skip this and proceed directly to GPU setup if confident.)
+**Checkpoint B**: Show the ability to configure the allocation of GPUs in each container appropriately.
+**Checkpoint C**: Demonstrate how to list available GPUs on the VM and within each container.
+**Checkpoint D**: Prove understanding of **Docker networking and port binding**, especially when running multiple containers from the same base image of Ollama.

 ### 2. Deploy and Run Each LLM in Its Own Container

 Each model should be deployed in its own environment, running simultaneously with GPU isolation and volume persistence.

+**Checkpoint E**: Access each container and deploy the specified LLM using Ollama.
+**Checkpoint F**: Demonstrate how to monitor **GPU and memory usage** while running inference to validate correct resource allocation.

 ---